-Yes, exactly.
-Once I moved my work started to emphasize the aspect of my displacement.
-I was also exposed then to new materials, new ideas, and new techniques—this was before New York, when I was studying at Rhode Island.
+DHSYes, exactly.
+Once I moved, my work started to emphasise the aspect of my displacement.
+I was also exposed to new materials, new ideas, and new techniques—this was before New York, when I was studying at Rhode Island.
 I started to absorb different thoughts and theories.
 So that was nurturing me in order to move forward.
 My ideas that I had in Korea were probably immature and the study in the US gave the impetus to what came afterwards.

-That is an interesting question because I have been thinking about it.
-In the last few years I have made a few paintings.
-You know technically they are almost identical to the drawings that I have made – its just that I did them on a canvas.
+DHSIn the last few years I have made a few paintings.
+Technically they are almost identical to the drawings that I have made, it's just that I did them on a canvas.
 With a canvas you have a certain amount of freedom to make a mess.
 Paper is like a one-shot deal right?
 The painting you can get messy.
 I was trained as a painter and I was surprised at how quickly it came back.

 DHSThe reason I went into sculpture was because of the messiness of the painting.
-The sculpture involves a more structured process; and by nature you have to be more organized.
+The sculpture involves a more structured process, and by nature you have to be more organised.
 You are dealing with expensive materials and if you, for example, cut the metal incorrectly—well that's it.
-In contrast, with a canvas you can scrap off the painting and re-paint.
+In contrast, with a canvas you can scrape off the painting and re-paint.
 So the approach is so different.

-I do like being organized.
+I do like being organised.
 With painting, there are too many variables.

 DHSYes.
-Well my next show at Lehmann Maupin in New York is a drawing show – drawing on paper.
+Well my next show at Lehmann Maupin in New York is a drawing show.
 I may have one big painting in the show.
 The way I am going to make that painting is going to be the same way I do the drawings.

-I made a series of drawing on paper with an airbrush and the medium was ink and lacquer paint.
-I am going to do that on the canvas – and create a painting.
-But it will be messier.
+DHSI made a series of drawings on paper with an airbrush and the medium was ink and lacquer paint.
+I am going to do that on the canvas and create a painting, but it will be messier.
 I was relieved that I am able to experience the possibility of being messy.
 For the last couple of years I have wanted to do that.

 It is funny you mentioned this.
 Yesterday in Seoul I met up with a friend.
-He is an architect, and he is a professor.
+He is an architect and a professor.
 He is older than me.
 He also had a painting exhibition.
 He showed me his work yesterday and I had this absolute urge to make paintings.
 So I think that is a good sign.

-Yes by far that is probably the most complex piece I have ever made—certainly in terms of scale and technicality.
+DHSYes by far that is probably the most complex piece I have ever made—certainly in terms of scale and technicality.

-The full title of the work is Home within Home within Home within Home within Home.
+DHSThe full title of the work is Home within Home within Home within Home within Home.
 The title references five homes, but actually there are two homes in the piece.
 One home is my parent's home in Korea.
 It is the smallest one.
 It is the home I grew up in and when I go to Seoul that is where I stay.
 And then there is the larger house—the one that encapsulates the smaller home within it—and this larger home is my first American home, which I lived in when I went into the US.
 Both homes are made of fabric and are on 1:1 scale.
 The Korean house is suspended in the air and the American house is freestanding and grounded—so you can enter into the house and you can wonder around it.

 The other homes referenced in the title include the Museum itself and also the site of the Museum.
 The site of the Museum is a historical site and it used to be a part of the Palace complex.
 During the Japanese occupation, the Japanese systematically tried to destroy the Korean kingdom, including the Palace.
 So part of the history of the complex is that after the original structure was destroyed following the Japanese occupation, they built a modern hospital on the site.
 But then in the 60s the hospital became a military hospital and next to it was the military intelligence headquarters, which symbolised the dictatorship during the 70s and 80s.
 These buildings were then turned over for the use of the Museum and during the construction of the Museum when they excavated the ground they found a lot of ruins.
 They had to change the design of the Museum because of that and they also recreated one of the Palace buildings.
 So there are many different layers.

-Right – the tricky thing is that the lots where the Hotel is parked do not belong to the individuals living next door—the city owns this space, but psychologically the neighbors feel it is their land.
-So to park the Hotel we get the permission of the neighbors – but it actually isn't an official permission that we are required to get from them.
+DHSRight.
+The tricky thing is that the lots where the Hotel is parked do not belong to the individuals living next door—the city owns this space, but psychologically the neighbours feel it is their land.
+So to park the Hotel, we get the permission of the neighbours; but it actually isn't an official permission that we are required to get from them.
 We have to negotiate with them.
-This type of negotiation is a balancing act because it raises the question of where the boundaries are actually.
-Once they accept the Hotel to insert itself within the boundary, then the boundary and the gap disappears.
+This type of negotiation is a balancing act, because it raises the question of where the boundaries are.
+Once they accept the Hotel within the boundary, then the boundary and the gap disappears.
 But what is really interesting is what happens to the residents after the Hotel moves on—because they have not thought about that space before and whether they actually own it or have control over it.

-Yes, I was interested in the Hotel in this way.
+DHSYes, I was interested in the Hotel in this way.
 A hotel creates an interesting space.
-I have spent one-third of my life in hotel rooms.
-It raises a question as to what is a public space and what is a private space?
-A hotel is a completely public space in a way – think about how many people slept on the same bed.
-No matter how expensive it is a hotel room is a shared space that becomes a private space.
+I have spent one third of my life in hotel rooms.
+It raises a question as to what is public space and what is private space?
+A hotel is a completely public space, in a way.
+Think about how many people slept on the same bed.
+No matter how expensive it is, a hotel room is a shared space that becomes a private space.

-I have separated out the various pieces that have appeared in the bigger fabric works, and by separating them out you start to become more aware of the details within the individual elements of the bigger works.
-If for example, you look at the radiator or refrigerator or stove – each item becomes its own architectural structure.
+DHSI have separated out the various pieces that have appeared in the bigger fabric works, and by separating them out, you start to become more aware of the details within the individual elements of the bigger works.
+If, for example, you look at the radiator or refrigerator or stove, each item becomes its own architectural structure.
 It creates a small universe within the bigger piece.
-It is interesting that the contextualized elements from the bigger installation pieces become works in themselves.
+It is interesting that the contextualised elements from the bigger installation pieces become works in themselves.